CloudLabs-Samples/EduLabs/ApplicationDevelopment/WinDesktop/HOL step-by-step.md

    }
    ```

-   After adding the content, your screen ill look like below screenshot.
+   After adding the content, your screen will look like the below screenshot.

    ![](./media/App16.png)